matijakolaric-com/django-music-publisher/docs/manual_work.rst

 General
 +++++++

-This part contains basic fields.
-Field ``work ID``, which is set automatically upon first save.
+This fieldset contains basic fields.

+Field ``work ID``, is set automatically upon first save.
 This field is extremely important for data exchange, including registrations and royalty processing.

 .. note::
    ``Work ID`` can not be set manually, but it is kept if present in imported data.